aragon/aragon.js/packages/aragon-api-react/README.md

 ```

-## Connect the app with `<ConnectAragonApi />`
+## `<ConnectAragonApi />`

-Before using any Hook provided, you need to declare the connector.
+Before using any Hook provided, you need to declare this component to connect the app.
 It is generally a good idea to do it near the top level of your React tree.
 It should only be declared once.

 It has an optional `reducer` prop, which lets you process the state coming from the background script.
 If not provided, the state is passed as is from the background script.